Endocannabinoids in the Treatment of Prostate Cancer

 According to the American Cancer Society, around the age of 50, most men should begin speaking with their physicians about when to begin screenings for prostate cancer.
-However, those with an increased risk of developing prostate cancer (e.g. black men, men with a father or brother who developed prostate cancer before the age of 65) should begin speaking with their physicians about when to begin screening around the age of 45.
+However, those with an increased risk of developing prostate cancer (e.g., black men or men with an immediate family member, such as a father or brother who developed prostate cancer before the age of 65) should begin speaking with their physicians about when to begin screening around the age of 45.

 Past Evidence for Cannabinoids as Anti-Cancer Agents